rstudio/redx/README.md

 redx
 ======

-Rpache is a lua-based methodology of having a dynamic configuration of nginx.
+Redx is a lua-based methodology of having a dynamic configuration of nginx.
 Its greatly inspired by [hipache](https://github.com/samalba/hipache-nginx).
 It utilized redis as its database.

 How it works
 ============